 Students graduating from law school must file an application to sit for the bar examination in California.
 Applications for the February examination are available October 1, and applications for the July examination are available March 1.
 Applications are only available on the State Bar of California website.

 Complete fee information is also available through this website.
 Please be aware that there are timely and late filing deadlines, and that a late fee will be charged for applications submitted after the timely filing deadline has passed.

 The examination application will ask for your student ID number in place of your social security number.
 This is the 8 digit number issued to you by the University of San Francisco when you were first admitted to the law school, otherwise know as the USF ID or CWID.
 This number appears on the following documents which you have received: exam instruction emails and official transcripts.
 Please note that this number is not printed on your university issued ID card (OneCard).
 If you do not have a record of this ID number you may obtain it from myUSF by clicking on the link in the "Secure Access Login" box and following the instructions.
 You may also obtain the CWID from the Law Registrar's office, in person only, during normal business hours.
 Presentation of a photo ID is required.

 Testing Accommodations for the Bar Examination:

 Students who have received examination accommodations while attending law school must petition the Committee of Bar Examiners to receive accommodations for the Bar Examination.
 Students may petition the Bar any time after having registered with the Bar, and the Committee of Bar Examiners strongly encourages students to file their petitions no later than the beginning of the last year of study.
-Additional information and the necessary forms can be found on the State Bar of California website.
+Additional information and the necessary forms for Requesting Testing Accommodations can be found on the State Bar of California website.